gatsbyjs/gatsby/docs/contributing/site-showcase-submissions.md

 1. If this is your first contribution to the Gatsby open source repo, follow the [Contribution guidelines](/contributing/code-contributions/).

-2. If there is a chance that someone else could have already submitted the site, please make sure no one else has already submitted it by searching existing PRs: https://github.com/gatsbyjs/gatsby/pulls
+2. If there is a chance that someone else could have already submitted the site, please make sure no one else has already submitted it by searching [existing PRs](https://github.com/gatsbyjs/gatsby/pulls)

 3. Edit the [`sites.yml`](https://github.com/gatsbyjs/gatsby/blob/master/docs/sites.yml) file by adding your submission to the bottom of the list of sites in the following format: